renzoqtr/cerifi-qa-assesment/README.md

 ## Challenge

-We would like you to write end-to-end (E2E) tests for the SauceDemo application using Cypress.
+We would like you to write end-to-end (E2E) tests for the SauceDemo application at [SauceDemo](https://www.saucedemo.com/) using Cypress.
 You have the freedom to choose a design pattern that you believe is suitable for this project.
 Your design choices will be assessed in the justification phase, so be mindful of your decisions.

 ## Objectives